Anthrocon/www/content/registration/index.md

 {{< center >}}## Disclaimers for registration tiers{{< /center >}}

-**\* Note for Sponsor, Supersponsor, and Ultrasponsor:** A portion of this membership constitutes &nbsp;a donation to Anthrocon which, by law, is not tax-deductible and is not refundable if your registration is canceled.&nbsp;For more information, please see [**our refund policy**](/refundpolicy).
+**\* Note for Sponsor, Supersponsor, and Ultrasponsor:** A portion of this membership constitutes  a donation to Anthrocon which, by law, is not tax-deductible and is not refundable if your registration is canceled.
+For more information, please see [**our refund policy**](/refundpolicy).

-**\*\* Note for Advance Hotel Reservations:** The higher demand hotels (such as the Westin, Courtyard and the Drury) will have a number of rooms set aside for the general reservation opening.&nbsp;This is done to ensure that no hotel sells out completely before the general opening and to give all attendees a chance to reserve a room in the higher demand hotels.
+**\*\* Note for Advance Hotel Reservations:** The higher demand hotels (such as the Westin, Courtyard and the Drury) will have a number of rooms set aside for the general reservation opening.
+This is done to ensure that no hotel sells out completely before the general opening and to give all attendees a chance to reserve a room in the higher demand hotels.
 You may see a hotel sell out during the advanced reservation period but once again have rooms available during general reservations.
 For more information about available hotels, see [**our hotels page**](/hotel).

 ***